-For the last two years, NHSE&I has had an two Enhanced Services for coverage over bank holidays and another to cover Easter Sunday and Christmas Day to ensure that there are pharmacies open on these days so patients can easily access medication if required.
+For the last two years, NHSE&I has had an Enhanced Service for coverage over bank holidays to ensure that there are pharmacies open on these days so patients can easily access medication if required.

 This service is provided by two pharmacies to cover the whole of Islington.